 A control is any action taken by management, the board, and other parties to manage risk and increase the likelihood that established objectives and goals will be achieved.
 Management plans, organizes, and directs the performance of sufficient actions to provide reasonable assurance that objectives and goals will be achieved.

-Control processes are the policies, procedures, and activities that are part of a control framework, designed to ensure that risks are contained within the risk tolerances established by the risk management process.
+Control processes are the policies, procedures (both manual and automated), and activities that are part of a control framework, designed and operated to ensure that risks are contained within the level that an organization is willing to accept.
 Risk management is a process to identify, assess, manage, and control potential events or situations to provide reasonable assurance regarding the achievement of the organization's objectives.

-A broadly accepted definition of internal control comes from the Committee of Sponsoring Organizations (COSO)1 of the Treadway Commission's report entitled The Control-Integrated Framework (COSO Report) as follows:
+A broadly accepted definition of internal control comes from a report released in 1992 by the Committee of Sponsoring Organizations of the Treadway Commission (COSO)1 entitled The Internal Control-Integrated Framework (COSO Report) as follows:

-Internal control is a process, effected by an entity's board of directors, management and other personnel, designed to provide reasonable assurance regarding the achievement of objective in the effectiveness and efficiency of operations, reliability of financial reporting, and compliance with applicable laws and regulations.
+Internal control is a process, effected by an entity's board of directors, management and other personnel, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting, and compliance.

 When you came to work today, did you lock the doors to your house?
 If you did, that's your own "internal control" to safeguard the assets you own.